 You may be worried about not qualifying for a loan because you have a poor credit score.
 Luckily, having a good credit score isn’t required for payday lending and especially for companies like Possible.
 During the application process, Possible will perform a “soft pull” on your credit score for fraud prevention and identity verification.
 Soft pulls will not impact your credit score and we do not base our loan decision on your credit score.
 In addition, check out other loans that don’t require a credit check.

 Most payday and short term loan lenders do not report to the credit bureaus so it won’t help you build credit.
-Possible reports to all the major credit bureaus including Experian, TransUnion, and Equifax.
+Possible reports to two major credit bureaus, including Experian and TransUnion.
 We report the status of all loans at the beginning of the month for payments made the previous month.
 This is done on purpose to give you a chance to catch up in case you missed a payment.
 Each credit bureau will process our reports at different times so you may not see changes to your credit report immediately.